VainF/Torch-Pruning/README.md

 ### 2. High-level Pruners

-Based on DependencyGraph, we provide some high-level pruners in this repo for easy pruning.
-You can specify the channel sparsity to prune the whole model and fintune it using your own training code.
-Please refer to [tests/test_pruner.py](tests/test_pruner.py) for more details.
-More examples can be found in [benchmarks/main.py](benchmarks/main.py).
+Leveraging the DependencyGraph, we developed several high-level pruners in this repository to facilitate effortless pruning.
+By specifying the desired channel sparsity, you can prune the entire model and fine-tune it using your own training code.
+For detailed information on this process, we encourage you to consult the [tests/test_pruner.py](tests/test_pruner.py) file.
+Additionally, you can find more practical examples in [benchmarks/main.py](benchmarks/main.py).

 ```python
 import torch